marisalieb/generative-art/README.md

 # Generative Art

-a collection of generative art using turtle module, the most recent project files are al in the reworked files and variations dir and all use the same setup file, I've kept the older more chaotic files separtely
+a collection of generative art using turtle module, the most recent project files are al in the reworked files and variations dir and all use the same setup file, I've kept the older, more chaotic files separtely

-Theses are the projcet files:
+### Theses are the basic project files:
 1. basic tiling
 2. nested quares
 3. alien alphabet/ alien class (that one uses more oop)